Characterizations of Stability via Morse Limit Sets: Introduction

 \item Any $H$-orbit in $\mathbb{H}^3$ is quasiconvex.

 \item Every limit point of $H$ is conical.

 \item $H$ acts cocompactly on $\mathbb{H}^3\cup \Omega$, where $\Omega=\partial\mathbb{H}^3\setminus \Lambda H$. $\square$ \end{enumerate} \end{thm}

 However other more recent versions of this relationship have been shown.
 Swenson showed a generalization of this theorem for Gromov hyperbolic groups equipped with their visual boundaries \cite{swenson2001}, and there has been recent interest in generalizing these relationships beyond the setting of word-hyperbolic groups.
-For example, convex cocompact subgroups of mapping class groups acting on Teichm\"uller space, equipped with the Thurston compactification, have been characterized by Farb-Mosher \cite{Farb2001ConvexCS} and Hamenst\"adt \cite{Hamenstadt2005} as exactly the subgroups which determine Gromov hyperbolic surface group extensions.
+For example, convex cocompact subgroups of mapping class groups acting on Teichm\"uller space, equipped with the Thurston compactification, have been characterized by Farb-Mosher \cite{Farb2001ConvexCS} as exactly the subgroups which determine Gromov hyperbolic surface group extensions.
 There has also been recent work done in this direction for subgroups of $Out(F_n)$, relating convex cocompact subgroups to hyperbolic extensions of free groups \cite{Dowdall2017, Hamenstdt2018, MR_and_Stab2017}.

 There has also been interest in creating generalizations which are applicable for any finitely generated group.
 An important generalization comes from \cite{Durham_Taylor_ConvexCC_and_Stab_2015}, where Durham and Taylor introduced \textit{stability} (see Definition \ref{stabledefinition}) to characterize convex cocompact subgroups of a mapping class group in a way which is intrinsic to the geometry of the mapping class group, and in fact, generalizes the notions of convex cocompactness to any finitely generated group.
+A subgroup of isometries is stable when the orbit map $H\rightarrow X$ is a quasi-isometric embedding into a hyperbolic subset of $X$.
 The concept of stability was later generalized to \textit{strongly quasiconvex subgroup}, introduced in \cite{Tran2019}.
 We note that a subgroup is stable when it is undistorted and strongly quasiconvex.